WEDNESDAY NIGHT BUSH DANCE

 The evening generally includes 10 bush dances which are all called and walked through.
 Novice dancers and musicians are invited to participate.

 Sheet music is provided for musicians.
-Members of the Wongawilli Bush Band form part of the Wongawilli Hall Ceildih Band.
+Members of the Wongawilli Bush Band form part of the Wongawilli Hall Good Tunes Band.
 David De Santi from the Wongawilli Bush Band leads the band except on the first Wednesdays of each month when Yvonne and Monty from No Such Thing lead the group.